deepanshpahwa/deepanshpahwa.github.io/README.md

 testCompile 'io.selendroid:selendroid-client:0.17.0'
 ```

-rename the ‘main’ folder under your test module to ‘test’.
+rename the ‘main’ folder under your test module to ‘test’ and start writing your test under that!

 ##Making the first test!##